Information gain and measurement disturbance for quantum agents

+For highly nonlocal gates such as CNOT and SWAP, this Schmidt strength is maximized and thus the acquired information is maximized.

-Equation \ref{eq:QMI_eq_schmidt} exclusively applies to the bipartite unitaries that admit a Schmidt-operator decomposition where the set of operators $\hat{\mu}_i^\mathcal{M}$ is unitary, and as such, always applies to bipartite qubit-unitaries.
-This is not necessarily the case for higher dimensions, for example, the ququad-qubit bipartite unitary of controlled-swap
+Equation (\ref{eq:QMI_eq_schmidt}) exclusively applies to the bipartite unitaries that admit a Schmidt-operator decomposition where the set of operators $\hat{\mu}_i^\mathcal{M}$ is unitary, and as such, always applies to bipartite qubit-unitaries.
+The QMI does not equal the Schmidt strength in general for higher dimensions, for example, the ququad-qubit bipartite unitary of controlled-swap

 has a Schmidt strength of $\sim1.86$, whereas the QMI between the memory and the system is 2 if ${\mathcal{M}1}$ is prepared in the $\ket{0}^{\mathcal{M}1}$ state.